AntCas/antcas.github.io/src/pages/blog/2018-11-22-climate-data-layers.md

 https://datacore.unepgrid.ch/geonetwork/srv/eng/catalog.search#/home

 https://preview.grid.unep.ch/
-* requires all usage to be non-profit, so can’t use it for this project.
+* Requires all usage to be non-profit, so can’t use it for this project.
 Seems like a bone-headed move to me.
 Why would you restrict the use of this data?
 The ability to positively impact humanity is not limited to non-profit entities.
 * Hopefully the data sources themselves do not have similar restrictions.

 ## UNEP data sources